quan-possible/rf-ping-pong/elo.md

 R'_U = R_U + 5O_U + 64(O_U - E_U)
 $$

 How do the rating gains for U differ for different $R_U$?
-Assume U wins in a game against V, We conduct the same analysis with the expected outcome by fixing $R_V=1000$ and yield
+Assume U wins in a game against V, we conduct the same analysis with the expected outcome by fixing $R_V=1000$ and yield

 <p align="center">
   <img src="/assets/rating_gain.png" />